-- Find out about COVID-19 restrictions and aged care support services.
+- Find out about COVID-19 restrictions, vaccines and aged care support services.

 - Talk to someone about mental health.

 If you prefer to speak in a language other than English, an interpreter can help.
 Call the Translating and Interpreting Service on 131 450 and ask for your language.
-Then you can ask the interpreter to connect you to the Older Persons COVID-19 Support Line.
+Then you can ask the interpreter to connect you to the National Coronavirus Helpline.

 Community Visitors Scheme

 - Provides older Australians with friendship, companionship and social connection.